(Redirected from Cuban)

 "Base ball has taken a strong hold on the Cuban public.
 There are over seventy-five clubs in that little island.
 The Sporting Life also has quite a large sale down there . . ." - The Sporting Life, August 22, 1891

 Cuba is an island country located in the Caribbean region.
 The nation's capital is Havana.
 Baseball has a long and rich history in Cuba, having first been brought to the island by young men who had gone to study in the United States in the 19th Century.
 The sport was quickly adopted by all social classes as a nationalist symbol at a time when the island's population sought its independence from Spain and looked to the United States as a potential protector.
 Negro League players often played in Cuba before 1950 on racially mixed teams, and many great major league players have come from Cuba.
 Baseball is currently governed by the Federación Cubana de Béisbol (Cuban Baseball Federation), which sponsors the Cuban National League.
-In the pre-1959 Fidel Castro-led Revolution era, there was the professional Cuban League.
+In the pre-Revolution era, there was the professional Cuban League and a number of minor league teams who were part of organized baseball played in Havana.

 1959 Cuban Revolution